This brochure describes the flood

 The Bureau of Meteorology operates a flood warning system for the Logan and Albert River catchments based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations which are operated by the Department of Natural Resources & Mines and the Bureau of Meteorology.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations which are operated by the Department of Natural Resources & Mines.

-In conjunction with the Logan City Council, the Bureau also operates an ALERT radio telemetry network of Floodwarning stations in the lower reaches of the Logan River in the Slacks Creek and Scrubby Creek catchments, as well as the station at Waterford on the Logan River.
-These rainfall and river height stations regularly send data via radio telemetry to a base station located in Council offices and the Bureau's Flood Warning Centre in Brisbane.
+The Logan and Scenic Rim Councils as well as SEQ Water and the Bureau operate an ALERT radio telemetry network of Floodwarning stations throughout the Logan and Albert River (including Slacks and Scrubby Creek) catchments.
+These rainfall and river height stations regularly send data via radio telemetry to a base station located in Council and SEQ Water offices and the Bureau's Flood Warning Centre in Brisbane.
 The system provides early warning of heavy rainfalls and river rises throughout the catchment and enables more accurate and timely flood warning and forecasts.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Logan and Albert Rivers during flood events.
-Quantitative flood forecasts are issued for Waterford when the level is likely to exceed 6.0 metres or minor flood level.
+Quantitative flood forecasts are issued for Waterford when the level is likely to exceed 6.0 metres (minor flood level).

 The Logan City Council and Scenic Rim Regional Council are able to provide further information on flooding in your area of the Logan and Albert River catchments.